 Step Four: Find a Flexible Model

 No matter how simple the business, there are deep connections between your data that must be considered.
 Moving one file to the cloud could impact another application in ways you never expected.
 You need a flexible system that can accommodate all the interconnections at play.

 - Tip: Before uploading any files to the cloud, create an inventory of all the possible connections within your business.
-Use this as a way to visualize how all your applications interact with each other and determine what documents should be moved to the cloud-based off of these relationships.
-This will allow you to integrate your system to the cloud without disturbing your normal business practices.
+Use this as a way to visualize how all your applications interact with each other and determine what documents you should move to the cloud based on these relationships.
+This will allow you to integrate your system into the cloud without disturbing your normal business practices.

 Step Five: Security and Privacy

 There are certain security and privacy standards a cloud service must maintain.
 Make sure to ask the cloud provider about their security measures.
 If there is any doubt the cloud provider cannot guarantee the security of your documents, find another provider.